-A building is listed when it is of special architectural or historic interest and considered to be of national importance and therefore worth protecting.
-Buildings become listed on the recommendation of English Heritage to the Secretary of State (for DCMS); local authorities do not have the power to list or de-list buildings.
+A building is listed when it’s of special architectural or historic interest and thought to be of national importance and worth protecting.

 Buildings get listed by the Secretary of State for the Department for Culture, Media and Sport after recommendation by Historic England.
 We don’t have the power to add or remove buildings from the list.

 If you are proposing to carry out works to a listed building we strongly recommend that you consult the Conservation Advisory Panel (CAP) at the pre-application stage.